 See in Glossary Variant.

 To use the SRP Batcher, your Project must use a Scriptable Render Pipeline.
 This can either be:

-To enable or disable the SRP Batcher at run time, toggle this global variable in your C# code:
+You can also enable or disable the SRP Batcher at run time.
+To do this, toggle the following global variable in your C# code:

 The SRP Batcher works on almost all platforms.
 This table shows supported platforms and the minimal Unity version required.

 |Platform||Minimum Unity version required|

 |iOSApple’s mobile operating system.
 More info